marcodpt/wand/README.md

 [![Source](https://img.shields.io/badge/Source-gray)](https://github.com/marcodpt/wand/blob/main/src/runtimes/hashRouter.js)

 ### plugin: state => ()
-Plugins perform actions with each change of route, and were designed to be easy to develop without changing the way the `Wand` core works.
+`Plugins` can modify the `state` with each change of route, and were designed to be easy to develop without changing the way the `Wand` core works.

 Enabling maximum flexibility and contributions.

 #### queryParser
 The default parser for query string due to its simplicity.
-Adds the `Query` property to the state.
+Adds the `Query` property to the `state`.

 ##### Query: object
 Parsed query string.